Iodinex64/Assignment2-WebAppDev2/README.md

 ## Integrating with React App

-Describe how you integrated your React app with the API.
-Perhaps link to the React App repo and give an example of an API call from React App.
-For example:
+The react app this API was designed for is inside this repo, as it was updated to accomodate the API consequently.
+The old react app's repo can be found here: https://github.com/Iodinex64/wad2-moviesApp
-The react app this API was designed for is in this repo.

 The API communicates with it in the following fashion, replacing the old tmdb/stub implementation:

 ~~~Javascript
 export const getMovies = () => {